 What are the different methods of abortion?

-Some of the advantages of medical abortion are that it avoids a surgical procedure.
-It is like having a spontaneous miscarriage, the pills are used by the woman and the abortion can safely take place at home through 10 weeks of pregnancy.
+Some of the advantages of an abortion with pills are that it avoids a surgical procedure.
+It is like having a spontaneous miscarriage — the pills are used and the abortion can safely take place at home through 10 weeks of pregnancy.
 After that, it is safer to use this method in a clinical setting, especially in the second trimester of pregnancy.

-The disadvantage of medical abortion is that it takes from several hours to several days for the abortion to be complete.
-Most of the bleeding with medical abortion is within the first 1-2 days, but it may continue for some days or even a couple weeks after that.
+The disadvantage is that it takes from several hours to several days for the abortion to be complete.
+Most of the bleeding is within the first 1-2 days, but it may continue for some days or even a couple weeks after that.
 The misoprostol causes cramping as it makes the uterus contract, and it can also cause nausea and vomiting.

 The combination of mifepristone + misoprostol in the right doses causes a complete abortion in 96-98% of cases.
 Mifepristone is only available in about 60 countries, however, misoprostol is available in almost all countries because it has other medical uses in addition to abortion.
 Misoprostol alone is not as effective as the combination of mifepristone + misoprostol, so women may need to take a repeat dose several times to achieve a complete abortion.
-Most women seem to know when the abortion is complete, or within a few days that they are still pregnant.
+Most folks seem to know when the abortion is complete, or within a few days that they are still pregnant.
 To learn more about self-managed abortion, visit Plan C or Abortion On Our Own Terms.

 Vacuum aspiration (VA)